Integrated Optimization of Scheduling and Flexible Charging in Mixed Electric-Diesel Urban Transit Bus Systems: Numerical experiments

 \cref{agency_level_changes} presents the aggregate solution statistics for both transit agencies across all scenarios.
 First, comparing the baseline (Scenario 0) against real-world fleet sizes provides context for the model's calibration.
 CTA reportedly operates over 1,800 buses \citep{authority2022charging}, and Pace operates approximately 733 buses \citep{pace}.
 In contrast, our optimization model determines optimal fleet sizes of 1,463 and 679 for CTA and Pace, respectively.
 This difference is expected, as the model calculates the theoretical minimum fleet required to satisfy schedule and charging constraints, without accounting for crew scheduling restrictions, maintenance spares, or other agency-specific operational buffers.
 Consequently, these results serve as a lower-bound operational baseline.

-Regarding the electrification scenarios, we observe a general increase in both total system cost and fleet size as the minimum BEB share ($A^\nu$) rises.
+Regarding the electrification scenarios, we observe a general increase in both total system cost and fleet size as $A^\nu$ rises.
 This reflects the operational trade-offs required to accommodate the range and charging limitations of electric buses, often necessitating a larger fleet to maintain the same level of service.
 Compared to CTA's 6.91\%, Pace presents a higher cost increase at $A^\nu=100$\% with 12.99\%.

 \cref{fleet_decomposition} details the optimal fleet size and decomposition for each garage.
 The results indicate distinct characteristics between the two agencies.
 For Pace garages (\cref{fleet_Pace}), the total fleet size displays sharp increases in high BEB penetration scenarios, particularly for Garages HD and SWD.
 Conversely, CTA garages (\cref{fleet_CTA}) generally depict a smoother, gradual increase in fleet size as $A^\nu$ rises.
 This trend suggests that replacing DBs with BEBs on CTA's typically shorter, dense urban routes requires fewer additional vehicles compared to Pace's longer suburban service trips, where range limitations are more acute.